Benjamín Gazzolo

-Benjamín José Gazzolo Freire (born 4 July 1997) is a Chilean footballer who plays as a centre-back for Huachipato.
+Benjamín José Gazzolo Freire (born 4 July 1997) is a Chilean footballer who plays as a centre-back for Coquimbo Unido.

 Club career

 Born in San Felipe, Chile, as a child, Gazzolo played for Escuela de Fútbol Luis Quezada before joining San Felipe's youth system, making his professional debut for Unión San Felipe at the age of sixteen.

-In 2020, he switched for Huachipato in the Chilean top division.
+In 2020, Gazzolo switched for Huachipato in the Chilean top division.
+He left them at the end of 2025.

+On 12 January 2026, Gazzolo signed with then Chilean champions, Coquimbo Unido.

 International career

 Gazzolo took part of the Chile under-23 squad in the 2020 Pre-Olympic Tournament.
 Previously, he was called up to Chile's squad at under-20 level in 2016.

 Personal life

 He's an Unión San Felipe supporter.
 Gazzolo's father, Andrés, played football at amateur level for Deportivo Putaendo, as a goalkeeper.
 Gazzolo's twin brother, Santiago, also played youth football for Unión San Felipe.

 Gazzolo is of Italian descent and holds Italian citizenship.
 His Italian relatives are fans of Genoa.

 He got a degree in business administration.